sgrimee/whproxy/README.md

 At the moment the same port is used for webhooks and websockets.

 Then establish a websocket connection to my.publichost.com:12345 and you will receive a json payload with the URL of your private webhook endpoint.
+Incoming webhooks events are passed on to the websocket, encapsulated inside the 'data' field of the json object.

 ## Status